-Prashant Kishor said that three things—education, land and capital—are the key factors to derive people from poverty but sadly all these are missing here.
+Prashant Kishor said, "three things—education, land and capital—are the key factors to remove poverty but sadly all these are missing here."

 Political strategist-turned-activist Prashant Kishor on Oct 2 launched Jan Suraaj Party in Patna, Bihar.